 For graduating students

-BathMail is an entirely new account offered by the Department of Development & Alumni Relations and is not intended to replace your DDaT email accounts, therefore no information will be transferred.
+BathMail is an entirely new account and is not intended to replace your student email account, therefore no information will be transferred.

 Alumni who graduated before 2012 are also able to sign up for a BathMail email account.
-If you would like to register for BathMail, please email firstname.lastname@example.org with your full name, date of birth, address, telephone number, subject of study and year of graduation.
+If you would like to register for BathMail, please complete the Updates and Requests Form.

 For University staff

 Current and former staff members are also able to sign up for a BathMail account.
-Please email email@example.com with your name and affiliation to the University, and we will usually be able to create an account for you.
+Please complete the Updates and Requests Form, and we will usually be able to create an account for you.

 BathMail and Google

 BathMail is powered by Google.
 Google does not assume ownership of your @bath.edu email data and your account is free from advertising as Google does not advertise to Education domains.
-To enable us to administer this service the Alumni Relations team can access usage data provided by Google management tools and dashboards.
+To enable us to administer this service the University of Bath can access usage data provided by Google management tools and dashboards.
 Find out more

 Frequently asked questions